 People from and familiar with the West Baton Rouge community operate both school-based clinics, a big plus for the program, WBR School Board Superintendent Wes Watts said.

-A physician’s assistant or registered nurse will manage each clinic.
 The healthcare professionals are not to take the place of a primary care physician, but provide initial treatment, prescribe medications, conduct sports physicals, provide immunizations, and issue a referral to another physician if necessary.
 Contraception, as mandated by Louisiana law, will not be offered or available through the school-based clinics.

 The clinics will offer additional mental health support to what schools already have in place, Watts said.
 Service is covered the same way as a regular doctor visit through insurance or Medicaid.